Let me introduce you to my all-time favourite soup.

 - Add in the clam juice, white wine, tomato paste, Worcestershire sauce, piri piri sauce, salt, pepper and the shrimp broth.

 - Whisk everything together well and bring to a boil on medium high.

 - Keep whisking until the soup starts to thicken.

 - Reduce the temperature to medium, cover and simmer for 15 minutes (uncover and whisk every couple of minutes).

 - Chop the cooked shrimp (each shrimp into about 3 pieces).

 - Shut off the heat, add the shrimp pieces to the soup/bisque and stir.

 - Pour the hot shrimp bisque into bowls and garnish with croutons and freshly ground pepper.

-For additional flavour, run the shells and water (without the bay leaf) through a powerful blender.
-Then pour this mix over the cheese cloth.
+- For additional flavour, run the shells and water (without the bay leaf) through a powerful blender.
+Then pour this mix over a cheese cloth.